yueguo1997/Apply_transformer_in_reinforcement_learning/README.md

 ## Model card

 ### Bert model
 BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer-based language model introduced by Google in 2018.
-It is designed to produce context-aware word embeddings, which can be fine-tuned on downstream NLP tasks such as question answering, sentiment analysis, and natural language inference.
+It is designed to produce context-aware word embeddings, which can be fine-tuned on downstream NLP tasks such as question answering.

 BERT is trained using a masked language modeling objective, where a random subset of words in the input sequence is masked, and the model is trained to predict the masked words.
 This allows the model to capture the bidirectional context of each word, enabling it to understand the meaning of a word in the context of the entire sentence.
 ![plot](https://miro.medium.com/v2/resize:fit:876/0*ViwaI3Vvbnd-CJSQ.png)